 Additional features of the vintage synthesizer by Korg is the self-oscillating high-pass and low-pass filters with distinctive distortion as well, as the external signal processor (ESP) that uses the volume of the external audio source.

-Conclusion: Korg MS 20 mini has a sturdy construction, a sound that is hard to compete and such an affordable price tag that it cannot go unnoticed.
-Definitely a great value for money choice with a quality guarantee by Korg.
+Conclusion: Korg MS 20 mini has a sturdy construction, a sound that is hard to compete, and such an affordable price tag that it cannot go unnoticed.
+Definitely an excellent value for money choice with a quality guarantee by Korg.
 The nearly perfect reviews on Amazon.com and other online markets will prove our words.

 2. Novation MiniNova Analog Modeling Synthesizer